 Business Rate changes following the budget announcement

-Following the recent Budget announcement, we now have the details of the proposed government changes to business rates for 2026-27.
+Following the recent budget announcement, we now have the details of the proposed government changes to business rates for 2026-27.

 We are currently preparing and implementing these changes as part of our annual billing process for the next financial year.
 In the meantime, you can access the Valuation Office Agency (VOA) website, which currently holds information regarding the new multipliers for 2026-27.
 There are useful links at the bottom of this page with more details.